Who Is Saoirse Ronan?

 Proving her ability to adapt to a wide range of genres, Ronan joined the ensemble cast of Wes Anderson's The Grand Budapest Hotel (2014).
 She then starred in Brooklyn, as an Irish immigrant adapting to life in New York City in the 1950s.
 The drama was a hit at the 2015 Sundance Film Festival and resulted in Golden Globe and Oscar nominations for its lead actress.
 In 2016, she made her Broadway debut in a revival of Arthur Miller's The Crucible.

-'Mary Queen of Scots,' 'Little Women'
+'Mary Queen of Scots,' 'Little Women' and 'Ammonite'